Connecting Your Website to WAF (Dedicated Mode)

 Step 5: Test Dedicated WAF Instances

-After adding a website to a dedicated WAF instance, verify that WAF can forward traffic properly and ELB load balancers work well.
+After adding a website to a dedicated WAF instance, verify that it can forward traffic properly and ELB load balancers work well.

 Follow-up Operations

-The initial Access Progress of a domain name is Inaccessible.
-When a certain number of requests for the website reach WAF, WAF changes the access status of the website to Accessible.
+- The initial Access Status of a website is Unaccessed.
+When a request reaches the WAF instance configured for the website, the access status automatically changes to Accessed.
 To address access failure, see Why Is the Access Status of a Domain Name or IP Address Inaccessible?